- Design Templates

-Having an effective marketing plan in place is essential if you want to start a successful ]]> mail-order catalog company or expand your existing mail-order catalog business.
-The mail-order catalog industry generates $147 billion in revenue each year.]]> Increased competition from online retailers and rising costs, including the cost of postage, have affected the industry throughout the past five years and these factors are expected to continue to impact growth throughout the next five years.
+Having an effective marketing plan in place is essential if you want to start a successful ]]> mail-order catalog company ]]> Increased competition from online retailers and rising costs, including the cost of postage, have affected the industry throughout the past five years and these factors are expected to continue to impact growth throughout the next five years.

 The outlook for the future of mail-order catalog companies is favorable, but you’ll need an effective catalog marketing strategy to be successful in this competitive industry.
 We’ve created the only mail-order catalog business marketing guide you’ll need to launch and grow a successful mail-order catalog business.